nobodyisnobody/tools/pwn2204/README.md

 ## PWN2204 docker for pwning task,  based on ubuntu 22.04

-this is a docker with all the tools setup and configurer for pwning task in ctf.
+this is a docker with all the tools setup and configured for pwning tasks in ctf.

 here are various tools installed for pwning tasks